 How does it work?

 In the sentiment analysis page, there is a text box and a button.
-You enter the text, click the button and the app will send that text to Cognitive Services using REST.
-Cognitive Services sends back a json response, which the app then processes to show the most likely sentiment on the page.
+You enter the text, click the button and the app will send that text to Cognitive Services using an SDK.
+Cognitive Services then sends back a response including the most likely sentiment which is then processed for display on the page.

-The photo analysis page is more complex.
-It uses a third-party plugin to allow for taking a photo, it then sends that photo, using the Vision SDK to Cognitive Services, which identifies faces in the photo and returns a list of attributes about the face it sees, including the emotion.
-The app then processes that to find the most likely emotion, which it then displays on a results page, alongside the original photo taken.
+The photo analysis page is slightly more complex.
+It uses Microsoft’s Xamarin Essential’s Plugin Nuget package (comes out of the box with all new Xamarin.Forms projects), which contains platform level functionality such as handling photos to allow for taking a photo or selecting one from the device, it then sends that photo, using the Vision SDK to Cognitive Services, which identifies faces in the photo and returns a list of attributes about the face it sees, including the emotion.

 As I mentioned earlier, I had seen a talk from Jim Bennett and was really excited by how easy it was to get started and all the possibilities of what you could do with it.
 As a lover of Xamarin, I already had a soft spot for Azure and Microsoft, so the easy documentation, free cost of entry and Jim’s talk convinced me that Azure would be perfect and most likely the easiest to integrate with Xamarin.

 No matter how bad my code might be (that one is no doubt subjective), I always set my repo’s as public on GitHub, in case it can help anyone.
 I never set out to make EmotiPal open source, it was just a natural consequence of that.
 However, I also made sure it was on GitHub and public as I also mention it in my talks, and I want attendees to have the chance to dissect it and understand how it works at their own pace.